itrnka/ha-framework/docs/models-collections.md

 - **access to native data**: every collection can be converted to native array or only some properties from items can be extracted (e.g. get only *id* property as array from items)
 - **data binding**: we can add extra methods - most often for data binding independent from datasource, but you can write some other custom logic for items

+> Note: Most important part of this document is [Data binding principe](#data-binding-principe-orm-based-on-real-objects), collections functionality is prepared for this universal principe.

 ### Collections in *ha* framework are divided to two main types:

 - [objects collections](#objects-collections) - collections of models which implements the same interface